ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 ### 🌟 [get-lyrics-with-lyricsgenius-json-processor.pl](../BAT-and-UTIL-files-1/get-lyrics-with-lyricsgenius-json-processor.pl):

 The lyric downloader we use for Genius saves lyrics as a ```JSON file```.
-This extracts the actual lyrics from that file, with minimal preprocessing.
+This extracts the actual lyrics from that file, with minimal processing.

 ### 🌟 [lyric-postprocessor.pl](../BAT-and-UTIL-files-1/lyric-postprocessor.pl):